zopefoundation/z3c.contents/src/z3c/contents/README.txt

   ... """ % (contentsTemplate, searchTemplate), context=context)

-And load the formui confguration, which will make sure that all macros get registered correctly.
+And load the formui configuration, which will make sure that all macros get registered correctly.

   >>> from zope.configuration import xmlconfig